Where to See Redwoods in Santa Cruz

 Driving distance from Santa Cruz: 6 miles

-Henry Cowell Redwoods State Park is at the top of the list for anyone in Santa Cruz looking to see the redwoods.
 Located just six miles from Santa Cruz, just off Highway 9, this park offers visitors a glimpse into an ancient forest that has been standing for over a thousand years.

-One of the best ways to experience the Santa Cruz redwoods in the park is to walk through the old-growth redwood forest along the easy scenic trails.
+Visiting Henry Cowell State Park offers a unique opportunity to witness these ancient giants.
+One of the best ways to experience them is to walk through the old-growth redwood forest along the easy scenic trails.

-• Eagle Creek Trail: The 3.7-mile Eagle Creek Trail is considered moderately challenging and will take you through a 1.5 hour out and back journey to an observation deck with stunning views.
+• Eagle Creek Trail: The 3.7-mile Eagle Creek Trail is considered moderately challenging and will take you through a 1.5-hour out-and-back journey to an observation deck with stunning views.

-With its convenient location, accessible trails, and giant redwoods, Henry Cowell Redwoods State Park is the perfect destination for anyone who wants to see the Santa Cruz redwoods without having to venture too far from the beach.
+With its convenient location, accessible trails, campground, and giant redwoods, Henry Cowell Redwoods State Park is the perfect destination for anyone who wants to see the Santa Cruz redwoods without having to venture too far from the beach.

 2. Big Basin Redwoods State Park